Need Help? (888) GET LABS

 • MCH: 27 to 33 pg/cell

-Results from different laboratories may differ slightly.
+Results tend to be a little different depending on the lab you go to.
 Nonetheless, extremely low MCV and MCH can be traced back to problems involving the red blood cells’ hemoglobin.

 Pro Tip: You may experience serious health complications when your red blood cells are below normal values.
 The good news is that you can increase your erythrocyte count by improving your diet, taking supplements, and doing other things.
 Learn more about how to fix low RBC count